hilyafesmia/Design-Portfolio-Website/posts/work/1-business-data-dictionary-hci.md

 ---
-title: 'Business Data Dictionary'
+title: "Business Data Dictionary"
-metaTitle: 'Business Data Dictionary'
+metaTitle: "Business Data Dictionary"
-desc: 'Data warehouse is a large collection of data derived from operational database managed by data engineers.
+desc: "Data warehouse is a large collection of data derived from operational database managed by data engineers.
 It’s hard for data analyst to retrieve and update the data, hence resulting in slow analysis progress.
-From that problem, we decided to make a business data dictionary--data warehouse that is accessible for all stakeholders.'
+From that problem, we decided to make a business data dictionary--data warehouse that is accessible for all stakeholders."
-metaDesc: 'A data warehouse accessible for all stakeholders'
+metaDesc: "A data warehouse accessible for all stakeholders"
-previewImg: 'images/HCI/Cover.jpg'
+previewImg: "images/HCI/Cover.jpg"
-company: 'HomeCredit Indonesia'
+company: "HomeCredit Indonesia"
-role: 'Product Designer, Front-end Developer'
+role: "Product Designer, Front-end Developer"
-scope: 'Desktop Web'
+scope: "Desktop Web"
-duration: 'Feb–Mar 2019'
+duration: "Feb–Mar 2019"
 ---

 ## Overview

 HomeCredit Indonesia is a company that provides financing services for customers who shop online and offline.
 In this project, we focused on ​​data retrieval and updates of the existing internal data warehouse.
 The main goal is to create a centralized data dictionary accessible to all stakeholders.

 ### Users & Audience

 Business Intelligence, Data Analyst, and Data Engineer.

 ### Roles and Responsibilities

 Product Designer and Front-end Web Developer.
 We are working in a group of 6: 3 other engineers, 1 PM and me.
 My workflow includes creating a research plan, user interview, UI design, testing, and UI development using React Redux.

 ## Problem Statement

 A data warehouse is an extensive collection of data from an operational database to help organizations analyze data and make decisions.
 It’s designed for query and analysis purposes.
 It is the best way to keep data accessible from your fingertip, but it’s not the best setting for mutability and collaborative work because;

 1. Only data engineers have the power to make all the changes in the data warehouse and,
 2. Every department has its data warehouse.
 This thick layer gives the analyst a hard time retrieving and updating the data, resulting in slow analysis progress.

 After looking into the problem, a question came up to mind:

->Why don't we make a centralized data warehouse accessible for all stakeholders and not just data engineers?
+> Why don't we make a centralized data warehouse accessible for all stakeholders and not just data engineers?

 Instead of asking each other every time changes are made and spending their time on meetings that shouldn't even exist in the first place, analysts can just do all the discussions and data management in one app––SLOVNEEK.